3drepo/3drepo.io/doc/source/includes/_model.md

 properties | [model propertie object](#model-propertie-object)
-status | model upload status. ok, processing, failed errorReason |  error reason if status is failed subProjects | list of sub models, empty for non-federated model headRevisions | id of head of all branches federate | true if model is a federate
+status | model upload status. ok, processing, failed errorReason |  error reason if status is failed subModels | list of sub models, empty for non-federated model headRevisions | id of head of all branches federate | true if model is a federate